What causes parvovirus in dogs?

 Puppies aged between six weeks and six months old, along with unvaccinated or incompletely vaccinated dogs, are most likely to catch canine parvovirus.
 Meanwhile, certain breeds, including American Pit Bull Terriers, Doberman Pinschers, English Springer Spaniels, German Shepherds and Rottweilers, are at increased risk.
 Among dogs older than six months, intact males are more likely than intact females to develop parvo.
 In very rare cases, dogs who are up to date with their vaccinations may develop canine parvovirus.

 What is the canine parvovirus survival rate?

 The survival rate in dogs and puppies who receive early, aggressive treatment is around 80-95%.
-But for those who are not treated for the disease, their chances of survival are less than 10%.
-These statistics highlight the importance of contacting your vet or, out of hours, your nearest Vets Now as soon as you suspect your dog or puppy may have contracted parvovirus.
+But for those who are not treated, their chances of survival are less than 10%.
+These statistics highlight the importance of contacting your vet or, out of hours, your nearest Vets Now as soon as you suspect your dog or puppy may be showing symptoms of parvovirus.

 Treatment for canine parvovirus

 There’s no specific drug to treat parvovirus in dogs but those affected by the disease have a far greater chance of survival if they receive early, aggressive treatment and intensive nursing care.

 Treatment may include: